 But creating a puzzle room for your D&D game isn’t easy.
 You don’t want puzzles to be too easy or difficult.
 There needs to be a natural progression to how your puzzles are interconnected, and you really don’t want your players to get stuck.
 So how DO you create a D&D puzzle room that actually works?

 Fear not, with the right tools designing a super engaging puzzle room that will leave your players astonished and wanting more is a breeze.
 In this article I will show you how link and layer puzzles so you can start building your own D&D puzzle room today.

 Updated on 25-10-2023 by Paul Camp

 The Difference Between D&D Puzzle Rooms and Escape Rooms

 Before we dive into creating puzzle rooms I want to take a short moment to talk about the difference between a puzzle room and an escape room.

-You can easily change your D&D puzzle room into an escape room by locking the PCs inside and giving them one hour to solve the puzzles and find the exit.
+An escape room does have a time limit and locks the PCs inside.
+You can easily change your D&D puzzle room into an escape room by just adding those two elements.
 There are some real benefits to turning your puzzle room into an escape room:

 Lock PCs inside

 Locking PCs inside creates a sense of urgency, but it also helps keep all the puzzle pieces and clues inside as well.
-This is important because players will sometimes take puzzle pieces with them and even sell them without realizing they were needed for the puzzle room.
+This is important because players will sometimes take puzzle pieces with them to the outside world, and even sell them without realizing they were needed for the puzzle room.

 Set a time limit